 Meet our Accounting staff.

-The Accounting Department consists of two full-time Staff; an Accounting Manager and a Bookkeeper.
+The Accounting Department consists of one on-site Bookkeeper and an off-site Accounting Team.

 Assessment fees are due quarterly on the 1st of the month.
 There is a 30-day grace period.
 All fees not received within the grace period will be considered delinquent and assessed a 10% late fee.